 The American Academy of Craniofacial Pain estimates that more than 3/4 of headaches are caused by muscle tension.
 In many instances, this tension can be a result of a TMJ disorder or occlusal disease.

 If you experience frequent headaches, be sure to mention them at your next visit to Lanier Family & Cosmetic Dentistry.
-Our dentist, Dr. Alla Brown is experienced with the diagnosis and management of headaches caused by dental related problems.
+Our dentists Dr. Alla Brown and Dr. Amanda Newberry are experienced with the diagnosis and management of headaches caused by dental related problems.

 The Connection Between Headaches & Dentistry

 A common symptom of TMJ disorder is frequent headaches.
 These “TMJ headaches” typically occur in the morning because of clenching and grinding at night.
 Other symptoms associated with TMJ headaches are:

 - Tension or pain in the temporal region

 - Pain in the neck or upper shoulders